unremarkablegames/unremarkablegames.github.io/games/voidstone/voidstone_gdd.md

 - **Special Schools:** Dark magic and other specialized schools unlocked through specific quests

 ### Item Systems
-- **Pooled Inventory:** Shared across the party without restrictions
+- **Inventory:** Manage your inventory without restrictions
-- **Equipment Specialization:** Characters can focus on weapon types based on their skills
+- **Equipment Specialization:** Focus on weapon types based on your skills
 - **Crafting:** Collect materials, break down items, and commission city craftsmen
 - **Enchantment:** Apply magical effects to items using fragments as a resource
 - **Unique Artifacts:** Discover powerful items with special abilities tied to the game's lore